bloop-box/bloop-box-mainboard/README.md

 [Documentation](https://bloop-box.github.io/bloop-box-mainboard)

 The board is designed using KiCAD 6 with production and assembly by JLCPCB in mind.
-All parts are selected to be available from JLCPCB.
-At the time of writing as many parts as possible are used from their basic library.
+All parts are selected to be available from JLCPCB at the time of writing and as many parts as possible are used from their basic library.

 - uHAT format (fits on a Raspberry Pi Zero)
 - Connectors for: